The Side Gig (everything you need to start earning on the side)

 It was a classic mistake of not understanding my users (substitute “customers” in your business).

-Lesson learned: You MUST get into your clients heads.
-What are their fears?
-Hopes?
-What do they care about most (Hint: How much it costs is almost never the first priority.)
 Similarly, once you get in their heads, you learn that the medium in which you serve your clients matters.
 (Is it an in-person event or a blog or a weekly phone call?)
 The way you approach your client matters.
-And the way in which you sell to prospects matters.
+And how you sell to prospects matters.

 Example 2: How I consulted for venture capital firms

-Would you have ever thought you could turn your daily routines into a side gig?
+Would you ever think you could turn your daily routines into a side gig?
 I wouldn’t have before I landed those gigs.
 But people were willing to pay for it because they had concrete needs: They wanted to understand how young people were using new technologies so they could remain sharp investors.
 Money wasn’t an issue, but time was: They’d rather hire someone who lived it than try to learn themselves.
 Once I’d established that I was skilled at these services — and more importantly that I could create an effective structure for teaching the VCs — they hired me.

 Lesson learned: It’s not enough to simply be good at something, whether it’s freelance writing, dog walking, or graphic design.
 You need to know why people want your skill.